-The Challoner Club is a private member's social club for Roman Catholics living, studying, or working in London.
+The Challoner Club is a private member's club for Roman Catholics living, studying, or working in London.

 The aim of the Club is to bring together Roman Catholics working or studying in or near London, through the means of formal dinners, balls, parties, and networking events.